|

 In this month’s article I will discuss the results of the most recent study published by Dr. Lin based directly on his presentation.
 I was so impacted by this research that I felt inclined to share more information with you all.

-Significantly Reduce Cognitive Decline as we Age:
+Treating Hearing Loss Can Significantly Reduce Cognitive Decline as we Age:

 A Brief Review of the ACHIEVE Study